 Exposure of ASICs to an acidic extracellular pH leads to rapid channel opening, followed by a slower entry into a non-conducting desensitized state.
 This results in a transient current (Fig. 3B).
 In some ASIC subtypes, such as ASIC3 and some heteromeric ASICs, desensitization is not complete and a small sustained current persists after the initial peak (Lingueglia et al., 1997; Waldmann, Champigny, Bassilana, Heurteaux & Lazdunski, 1997; Yagi, Wenk, Naves & McCleskey, 2006).
-Desensitization can also occur without apparent channel opening (termed steady-state desensitization in this case) during moderate lowering of the pH, and can limit the availability of ASICs for opening.
+Desensitization can also occur without apparent channel opening

+(termed steady-state desensitization in this case) during moderate lowering of the pH, and can limit the availability of ASICs for opening.
 The pH dependence of these two processes, channel activation and steady-state desensitization, is illustrated at the example of ASIC1a in Fig. 3C.
-The steady-state desensitization occurs at pH < 7.4, with a mid-point, termed pH of half-maximal desensitization of \sim 7.15.
+The steady-state desensitization occurs at pH < 7.4, with a mid-point, termed pH of half-maximal desensitization of ~ 7.15.
 ASIC1a opening occurs at pH < 7 and is characterized by a pH of half-maximal activation (pH50) of ~6.5.
 These parameters determine the open probability of ASICs under given pH conditions.
-As shown in Table 2, ASIC1a and ASIC3 are the most sensitive ASICs and are activated by acidification to pH values only slightly below pH 7.
+As shown in Table 1, ASIC1a and ASIC3 are the most sensitive ASICs and are activated by acidification to pH values only slightly below pH 7.
 In contrast, ASIC2a needs much more acidic pH (<5.5) for activation.
 ASIC1a is the ASIC isoform that is most sensitive to desensitization.
-It shows partial desensitization already at pH slightly below 7.4 (Fig. 3C and Table 2).
+It shows partial desensitization already at pH slightly below 7.4 (Fig. 3C and Table 1).

 For several ASICs it has been shown with fast solution changes that the opening time constant at a pH that fully activates the channels is of the order of ~10 ms (Bassler, Ngo-Anh, Geisler, Ruppersberg & Grunder, 2001).
-The kinetics of current desensitization depend on the subunit composition, as shown in Table 2.
+The kinetics of current desensitization depend on the subunit composition, as shown in Table 1.
 Besides protons there are only very few ASIC activators known so far.
-The small synthetic molecule 2-guanidine-4-methylquinazoline (GMQ) activates ASIC3 at pH 7.4 and inhibits other ASIC subtypes by changing the pH dependence of activation and of steady-state desensitization (Alijevic & Kellenberger, 2012; Yu et al., 2010).
-Interestingly, endogenous arginine metabolites that contain a guanidinium group as does GMQ were found to have similar effects as GMQ (Li, Yu, Zhang, Cao & Xu, 2011).
+The small synthetic molecule 2-guanidine-4-methylquinazoline (GMQ) activates ASIC3 at pH 7.4 and inhibits other ASIC subtypes by changing the pH dependence of activation and of steady-state desensitization (EC50 ~1 mM, (Alijevic & Kellenberger, 2012; Yu et al., 2010)).
+Interestingly, endogenous arginine metabolites that contain a guanidinium group as does GMQ were found to have similar effects as GMQ (EC50 > 3 mM, (Li, Yu, Zhang, Cao & Xu, 2011)).
+A recent study showed activation of ASIC3 at pH 7.4 by administration of the two lipids lysophosphatidylcholine (EC50 ~4.3 μ M) and arachidonic acid (used at 10 μ M), which are both present in inflammatory exudates (Marra et al., 2016).
+The authors showed that this activation is due to a shift in the pH dependence of activation.
+Administration of this combination of lipids induced pain that was prevented by ASIC3 inhibitors in rats and reduced in ASIC3 knockout mice.